 Section 2.
 The Employer shall provide the Association with no less than thirty (30) days' notice that it intends to request bids or proposals to contract out bargaining unit work where the decision would result in displacement of bargaining unit members.
-During this thirty (30) day period, the Employer shall not request any bids or proposals and the Association shall have the opportunity to submit an alternate proposal.
+During this thirty (30) day period after the Association has been provided the feasibility study, the Employer shall not request any bids or proposals and the Association shall have the opportunity to submit an alternate proposal.
+The notification by the Employer to the Union of the results of the feasibility study will include a summary of the pertinent information upon which the Employer based its decision to contract out the work including, but not limited to, the total cost savings the Employer anticipates.

 Section 3.
 Should any full-time bargaining unit member become displaced as a result of contracting out, the Employer and the Association shall meet to discuss the effect on bargaining unit members.
-"Displaced" as used in this Article means when the work an employee is performing is contracted to another entity outside state government and as a result, the employee will no longer be employed.
+"Displaced" as used in this Article means when the work an employee is performing is contracted to another entity inside or outside state government and as a result, the employee will no longer be employed.